-In addition to his role as CARP President, Moses is also the Founder of ZoomerMedia Limited (TSXV: ZUM), Canada’s only diversified media company uniquely devoted to creating content, services, and experiences for the 45plus on all platforms: National and Regional Television; Regional Radio; Digital Properties; Trade Shows; Conferences; and the flagship ZOOMER magazine, Canada's largest paid circulation magazine for mature men and women.
+Moses is the Founder of ZoomerMedia Limited (TSXV: ZUM), Canada's only diversified media company uniquely devoted to creating content, services, and experiences for the 45plus on all platforms: National and Regional Television; Regional Radio; Digital Properties; Trade Shows; Conferences; and the flagship ZOOMER magazine, Canada's largest paid circulation magazine for mature men and women.